Antony Starr: 2018–2026: Worldwide recognition for The Boys

 "There wasn't a hell of a lot for me to go on, other than 'Bad Superman.'
 So I did the audition almost out of anger.
 Threw it down, sent it in and went, there's your audition."

 Carrie Witmer of Uproxx praised Starr by writing, "he creates fear, excitement, and comedy with a nightmarish stare or a menacing smile."
 Hannah Gearan of Screen Rant called Starr "The Best Part of The Boys", stating that he provides a "chilling performance with a measured dialogue delivery that still makes Homelander seem grounded."
 Michael Ordoña of Los Angeles Times referred to Homelander as "TV's most intriguing villain."
 Amhara Chamberlayne of Hollywood Insider ranked Starr's Homelander among all-time great villains, and compared his role to characters like King Joffrey, Stringer Bell, and Gustavo Fring.
 Since the release of the first season, audiences and critics alike have campaigned for Starr to receive an Emmy Award.
 Variety ranked Starr's Homelander among its 100 greatest TV performances of the 21st century.

 Subsequently, Starr portrayed Homelander in The Boys spin-off series, including the animated The Boys Presents: Diabolical (2022) in a voice role, and had a cameo in Gen V (2023).
 The same character appeared as a DLC in the video game Call of Duty: Modern Warfare II (2022) which was voiced by and modeled after Starr.
 The likeness of the character also made an appearance in 2024 video game Mortal Kombat 1.
 On the film front, he worked in two feature films in 2023.
 The first being the action drama The Covenant starring Jake Gyllenhaal.
 Next, Starr played the major part of a controlling father in the horror Cobweb.
 Joshua Rivera of Polygon applauded Starr and expressed that, "Starr excels at portraying disturbed men who have learned to wear normalcy like a mask."

-The fourth season of The Boys premiered on Amazon Prime Video on June 13, 2024, and achieved the highest viewership of all the seasons.
+The fourth season of The Boys premiered on Amazon Prime Video on 13 June 2024, and achieved the highest viewership of all the seasons.
 Starr's performance received positive acclaim once again.
 He presented the award for Best Supporting Actress in a Limited or Anthology Series or Movie at the 2024 Primetime Emmy Awards, alongside Giancarlo Esposito and Kathy Bates.
 He won two Critics' Choice Super Awards in 2023, for Best Actor in a Superhero Series and Best Villain in a Series, and a Saturn Award in 2025 for Best Supporting Actor on Television.

 He appeared as a terrorist leader in the Viola Davis starrer action thriller G20.
 It released on 10 April 2025 on Amazon Prime Video.
 Jordan Hoffman of Entertainment Weekly, in a mixed review, praised Starr's imposing portrayal and dialogue delivery.

-Starr is set to return as Homelander in the fifth season of The Boys.
+In 2026, Starr returned as Homelander in the fifth and final season of The Boys.
+Jesse Shedeen of IGN wrote, "Starr's haunting performance continues to be the foundation around which everything else moves."